dankomiocevic/ghoti/README.md

 This slot contains an integer number and allows to increment or decrement its value.
 Only one process can increment or decrement the value at a time.

 To increment, you need to write a positive integer number, to decrement, a negative integer number.
-The slot cannot go beyond

 There is no configuration needed for this slot.